Disney Magic: Dining

 Disney Cruise line is known for pioneering the rotational dining setup, in which guests and their wait staff rotate through three differently themed restaurants throughout their cruise.
-The Disney Magics restaurants include Lumiere's (serving primarily French Cuisine), Rapunzel's Royal Table (serving German-inspired food), and Animator's Palate (which is present on three of the other Disney cruise ships).
-Additionally, the upscale, adults-only restaurant Palo, situated at the rear of the ship, requires a separate reservation and serves high-end Italian cuisine.
+The Disney Magics restaurants include Lumière's (deck 3, midship), which serves primarily French Cuisine, Rapunzel's Royal Table (deck 3, aft), which serves German-inspired food, and Animator's Palate (deck 4, aft), a venue featured on four of the other Disney cruise ships.
+Additionally, the upscale, adults-only restaurant Palo, situated on deck 10 at the rear of the ship, requires a separate reservation and serves high-end Italian cuisine.